goldenstein64/tic-tac-toe-site.ts/README.md

   - shows a list of lobbies
     - that are active
     - that are waiting for another player (that isn't you) to join
-    - that are waiting for you to join
+    - that are available for you to join
     - that are finished
-- `/create-game`
+- `/new-lobby`
   - redirects to `/login` if unauthorized
   - shows options for creating a new lobby
     - Player X and Player O types, human or one of three computer difficulties